 Research and Markets estimates that the global nanotechnology market should reach $90.5 billion by 2021 at a compound annual growthrate (CAGR) of 18.2 percent from 2016 to 2021.
 The National Nanotechnology Initiative, a U.S. government research and development initiative, states that nanotechnology has the potential to create many new jobs in a variety of different sectors.
 It is estimated that by 2020, 2 million jobs in this field will open up in the United States alone.

 Drones (Unmanned Aircraft Systems)

-Drone technology has advanced drastically in recent years, and the need for those who can pilot and operate Unmanned Aircraft Systems (UAS) continues to soar.
-Beyond military applications, drones are starting to be used for agriculture, household deliveries, and more.
+Drone technology has advanced dramatically in recent years, and the need for those who can pilot and operate Unmanned Aircraft Systems (UAS) continues to soar.
+Beyond military applications, drones are starting to be used for precision agriculture, household deliveries, public safety, aerial inspectionsand more.

 Schools that offer this major: The University of North Dakota's School of Aerospace Science, Lewis University, Kansas State Polytechnic